kristinemlarson/gnssrefl/README.md

 **download_rinex** can be useful if you want to download RINEX v2 or 3 files (use the version flag) without using the reflection specific codes.
 Sample calls:

-- *download_rinex p041 2020 6 1* would download the data from June 1, 2020
+- *download_rinex p041 2020 6 1* downloads the data from June 1, 2020

-- *download_rinex p041 2020 150 0* would download the data from day of year 150 in 2020
+- *download_rinex p041 2020 150 0* downloads the data from day of year 150 in 2020

-- *download_rinex p041 2020 150 0 -archive sopac * would download the data from sopac archive on day of year 150 in 2020
+- *download_rinex p041 2020 150 0 -archive sopac* downloads the data from sopac archive on day of year 150 in 2020

 **daily averages** is a helper code for cryosphere people interested in daily snow